microsoft/rushstack/libraries/ts-command-line/README.md

 # ts-command-line

-This library helps you create professional command-line tools for Node.js.
+This library helps you create professional command-line tools using TypeScript.
 By "professional", we mean:

+- **simple by design**:  Making a CLI is similar to making a graphical UI -- some people have a knack for clean and intuitive designs, but your average developer... needs some help.  :-)  Keeping things simple is the best help.  **ts-command-line** intentionally provides a relatively minimalist set of CLI building blocks that encourage simple designs.
+If your app has lots of knobs and switches, we recommend to move them into a commented config file with a published JSON schema, rather than designing a CLI with hundreds of parameters.

+- **automatic documentation**: Some command-line libraries treat the `--help` docs as someone else's job.  **ts-command-line** requires each every parameter to follow a standardized naming pattern and have a documentation string.
+It will automatically generate the `--help` docs for you.
+If you like to write long paragraphs, no problem -- they will be word-wrapped correctly.   *[golf clap]*

 - **no gotchas for users**:  Seems obvious, but try typing "`npm install --save-dex`" instead of "`npm install --save-dev`" sometime.
 The command seems to execute successfully, but it doesn't save anything!
 The misspelled flag was silently ignored.
-This lack of rigor plagues many familiar NodeJS tools and can be confusing and frustrating.
+This lack of rigor plagues many familiar Node.js tools and can be confusing and frustrating.
 For a great user experience, a command line tool should always be strict about its syntax.

 - **no gotchas for developers**:  Many command-line libraries store their parsed data in a simple JavaScript hash object.
 This is convenient for small projects.
 But suppose a large project has many different source files that define and read parameters.
 If you try to read `data['output-dir']` when it wasn't defined, or if you misspell the key name, your tool will silently behave as if the parameter was omitted.
 And is `data['max-count']` a string or a number?
 Hard to tell!
 We solve this by modeling each parameter kind as a real TypeScript class.

-- **automatic documentation**: Some command-line libraries treat the `--help` docs as someone else's job.  **ts-command-line** requires each every parameter to have a documentation string, and will automatically generate the `--help` docs for you.
-If you like to write long paragraphs, no problem -- they will be word-wrapped correctly.   *[golf clap]*

-- **environment variable mappings**: Any CLI parameter can be associated with an environment variable.
-If the parameter is not explicitly provided, the value from the environment will be used.
-The associated environment variables are documented in the `--help`.

 - **structure and extensibility**: Instead of a simple function chain, **ts-command-line** provides a "scaffold" pattern that makes it easy to find and understand the command-line implementation for any tool project.
 The scaffold model is generally recommended, but there's also a "dynamic" model if you need it.
 See below for examples.

+- **environment variable mappings**: Any CLI parameter can be associated with an environment variable.
+If the parameter is not explicitly provided, the value from the environment will be used.
+The associated environment variables are automatically documented in the `--help`.

 Internally, the implementation is based on [argparse](https://www.npmjs.com/package/argparse) and the Python approach to command-lines.

 Compared to other libraries, **ts-command-line** doesn't provide zillions of custom syntaxes and bells and whistles.
 Instead it aims to be a simple, consistent, and professional solution for your command-line tool.
 Give it a try!

 ### Some Terminology